The Holdovers

-The Holdovers is a 2023 American Christmas comedy drama film directed by Alexander Payne, written by David Hemingson, and starring Paul Giamatti, Da'Vine Joy Randolph, and Dominic Sessa.
+The Holdovers is a 2023 American Christmas comedy drama film directed by Alexander Payne, written by David Hemingson, and starring Paul Giamatti, Da'Vine Joy Randolph, and Dominic Sessa in his film debut.
 Set in 1970, it tells the story of a strict classics teacher at a New England boarding school who is forced to chaperone a handful of students who have nowhere to go during the school's Christmas holiday break.
 Filming took place from January to March 2022 in Massachusetts.
 The Holdovers premiered at the 50th Telluride Film Festival on August 31, 2023, and was released in the United States by Focus Features on October 27, 2023.

-The film received critical acclaim and has grossed $45.7 million.
+The film received critical acclaim and grossed $46 million.
 It was named one of the top 10 films of 2023 by the National Board of Review and the American Film Institute, and received many other accolades, including two wins at the Golden Globe Awards and the British Academy Film Awards; Randolph won the Best Supporting Actress award at both ceremonies.
 It also received five nominations at the 96th Academy Awards, including Best Picture and Best Actor for Giamatti; Randolph won the Academy Award for Best Supporting Actress.

-The movie is a remake of Marcel Pagnol's 1935 French film Merlusse.

 Plot

-In December 1970, Paul Hunham is a teacher at Barton Academy, a New England all-male boarding school that he once attended on scholarship.
+In the middle of December 1970, Paul Hunham is a teacher at Barton Academy, a New England all-male boarding school that he once attended on scholarship.
 His students and fellow teachers despise him for his strict grading and stubborn personality.
-Dr. Woodrup, Barton's headmaster and Hunham's former student, scolds him for costing the academy money by flunking a major donor's son, causing Princeton University to rescind his offer of admission.
-As punishment, Hunham is forced to supervise five students left on campus during the Christmas holiday break, including Angus Tully, whose mother cancelled a family trip to Saint Kitts to instead honeymoon with her new husband.
-Also staying behind is cafeteria manager Mary Lamb, whose late son, Curtis, attended Barton and recently died in the Vietnam War after being drafted.
-Unlike most Barton students, Curtis did not get a student deferment because he could not afford to go to college.
-To the students' chagrin, Hunham forces them to study and exercise on their break.
-After six days, a student's wealthy father arrives by helicopter and agrees to take all five students on the family's ski trip with their parents' permission.
+Dr. Woodrup, Barton's headmaster and Hunham's former student, scolds him for costing the academy money by flunking a major donor's son, causing Princeton University to rescind the boy's offer of admission.

+When another teacher becomes unavailable for the duty, Hunham is forced to supervise five students left on campus during the Christmas holiday break, including Angus Tully, whose mother has cancelled a family trip to Saint Kitts in order to honeymoon with her new husband.
+Also staying behind is cafeteria manager Mary Lamb, whose late son Curtis attended Barton and recently died in the Vietnam War after being drafted.
+Unlike most Barton students, Curtis did not get a student deferment because he could not afford to go to college, and was only able to attend the school because of his mother’s job.

+To the students' chagrin, Hunham forces them to study and exercise during the break.
+After six days, one student's wealthy father arrives by helicopter and agrees to take all five students on the family's ski trip with their parents' permission.
 Angus, unable to reach his parents for permission, is left alone at Barton with Hunham and Mary.